laravel/docs/upgrade.md

 #### The `ValidatesWhenResolved` Interface

 The `validate` method of the `ValidatesWhenResolved` interface / trait has been renamed to `validateResolved` in order to avoid conflicts with the `$request->validate()` method.

+### Miscellaneous

+We also encourage you to view the changes in the `laravel/laravel` [GitHub repository](https://github.com/laravel/laravel).
+While many of these changes are not required, you may wish to keep these files in sync with your application.
+Some of these changes will be covered in this upgrade guide, but others, such as changes to configuration files or comments, will not be.
+You can easily view the changes with the [GitHub comparison tool](https://github.com/laravel/laravel/compare/5.5...master) and choose which updates are important to you.